Chart Color Schemes

 Riverton - Shelley - Rossmoyne shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Riverton-Shelley-Rossmoyne exceeds broader benchmarks: 45.0% of residents aged 15+ have university qualifications compared to 27.9% in WA and 29.9% in the SA4 region.
-Bachelor degrees are most prevalent at 28.9%, followed by postgraduate qualifications (12.7%) and graduate diplomas (3.4%).
-Vocational pathways account for 24.0%.
-Educational participation is high: 32.7% of residents are currently enrolled in formal education, including secondary (10.6%), primary (10.3%), and tertiary education (7.4%).
+Riverton-Shelley-Rossmoyne's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 45.0% hold university qualifications, compared to 27.9% in WA and 29.9% in the SA4 region.
+Bachelor degrees are most common at 28.9%, followed by postgraduate qualifications (12.7%) and graduate diplomas (3.4%).
+Vocational pathways account for 24.0% of qualifications, with advanced diplomas at 10.4% and certificates at 13.6%.

 Frequently Asked Questions - Education